Ragaa Al Geddawy

+Early life

 Al Geddawy was born on 6 September 1934 in Ismailia.
 In her early years, after moving to the big city of Cairo, she lived with her aunt, bellydancer and actress Taheyya Kariokka.

 She received her primary education at the Franciscan schools in Cairo, before working in the translation department of an advertising company.
 She then moved onto modelling, after she was crowned Miss Egypt in 1958.